doublesecretagency/craft-matrixcolors/README.md

 Rinse & repeat for every block type which you'd like to assign a color to.

+---

-**New in v1.1.2** - You can assign the same color to multiple block types using the same definition, by separating them with a comma.
+**New in v1.1.2** - You can assign the same color to multiple block types by separating them with a comma.

 ![](README-images/example-comma-separated.png)